 Admission to the professional division of College of Pharmacy and Pharmaceutical Sciences programs requires formal application and is based on completion of general chemistry, organic chemistry, biology, functional anatomy and pathophysiology, the mathematics requirement, the physics requirement, English composition I and II, and successful completion of a minimum of 63 semester hours of coursework.
 Attainment of a cumulative and science GPA of 2.7 is required for consideration.
 Internal applicants only are considered (a student must take at least 16 credit hours at UT in order to qualify as an internal candidate).
-In addition to science and cumulative GPA, a personal essay and interview are evaluated in determining admission to the professional division of the PharmD program.
-Effective for Fall 2014 PharmD professional division admission, the PCAT will be required.
+In addition to science and cumulative GPA, a personal essay, interview and PCAT scores are evaluated in determining admission to the professional division of the PharmD program.
 Up to 108 of the top applicants are selected for the PharmD program and the top 115 for the BSPS program.
 A select group of up to 5 Undergraduates With Degree (UWDs) may be admitted directly to the professional division of the PharmD program.
-To be considered for admission applicants should meet the following minimum criteria: 1) Received a bachelor's degree from an accredited US baccalaureate degree granting institution; 2) Undergraduate cumulative GPA from that institution must be a 3.50 or above; 3) Completion of all prerequisite courses or equivalents with a grade of "B" or better, as determined by appropriate UT evaluating departments; 4) Completion of 2 semesters of physiology or anatomy at the 200(0) level or higher (equivalent to courses required by biology majors) as approved by the UT College of Pharmacy and Pharmaceutical Sciences Department of Pharmacology; 5) Necessary course work completed within the last 7 years.
+To be considered for admission applicants should meet the following minimum criteria: 1) Received (or will receive prior to admission) a bachelor's degree from an accredited US baccalaureate degree granting institution; 2) Undergraduate cumulative GPA from that institution must be a 3.50 or above; 3) Completion of all prerequisite courses or equivalents with a grade of "B" or better, as determined by appropriate UT evaluating departments; 4) Completion of 2 semesters of physiology or anatomy at the 200(0) level or higher (equivalent to courses required by biology majors) as approved by the UT College of Pharmacy and Pharmaceutical Sciences Department of Pharmacology; 5) Necessary course work completed within the last 7 years.
 Applicants will be required to submit an application form and an essay.
 A personal interview will be conducted with select candidates.
 Academically exceptional high school graduates may be offered contingent admission to the professional program.
 Automatic admission to the first professional year will be dependent upon successful completion of the preprofessional years, while maintaining at least a 3.5 cumulative and science GPA.
 To be eligible for contingent admission, students must submit a UT application and transcripts by December 1st of their senior year, and have earned at least a 3.75 GPA on a 4.0 scale, as well as a 29 ACT or 1300 SAT composite score.
 Upon receipt of a student's completed admission application, additional materials will be requested.
 After interviews are conducted, final notification of contingent admit status will occur mid-March.

 See the following web page for links to more information about The University of Toledo College of Pharmacy and Pharmaceutical Sciences: http://www.utoledo.edu/pharmacy/.